What is Stem Cell ?

 e) It is necessary to carry out certain screening tests such as HIV, HBV, HCV, CMV, and VDRL (Infection Profiles) before Stem Cell Therapy.
 It may be necessary to repeat some of the screening tests if there is a delay in conducting therapy or you opt for longer time for this therapy.
 If your clinician thinks it is necessary to check your health condition for safety reasons.
 These additional evaluations may include laboratory tests, pulmonary function tests, or an echocardiogram, MRI, PET-SCAN or any other tests that your clinician feels useful and necessary.

-f) 2nd Phase of counselling will be done after getting all of your required test reports, in which the concerned clinician explained the therapy procedure to you and take your official consent to fix the date for your treatment.
+f) 2nd Phase of counselling will be done after getting all of your required test reports, in which the concerned clinician explained the therapy procedure to you and take your official consent to fix the date for your stem cell treatment in India.

 At the Time of Stem Cell Therapy :